mtk282/CMSC6950_Project-Spring2021/Instructions.md

 components:

 1. **Description of project topic and software used**
-Does the report explain (broadly) what the scientific problem is being solved.
+Does the report explain (broadly) what the scientific problem is being solved?
 Is the software chosen for the project well described?
 Is sufficient background information presented so that the reader can understand the context of the rest of the report?

 2. **Description of computational tasks and workflow**
 Does the report explain the approach used in solving the problem?
-Does the report make a cited reference to the software package and/or algorithm being used?
+Does the report make a cited reference (with bibliography) to the software package being used?
 Is it clear what functionality or library function calls of the third-party software is being used?

 3. **Computational tasks**